 Citation Building (Guest Posts, Interviews, Mentions)

-Beyond publishing on your own channels, being cited on third-party sites strengthens your authority.
+Beyond publishing on your own channels, being cited or quoted on third-party sites strengthens your authority inside ChatGPT.

-- Quotes in articles via HARO or industry publications
+- Quotes in articles (through HARO or industry publications)

 Example: “Jane Smith is a retirement income planner based in Raleigh, NC.”